Have questions about our organization? We’ve got answers!

 If you don’t find an answer to your question here, just fill out the form and we’ll add an answer soon.
 We welcome any and all questions about our organization.

 Our goal is to become a 501(c)(3) nonprofit organization, but there are many requirements to achieve 501(c)(3) approval.
-Once we put together a board of directors for the organization they’ll be responsible for guiding the organization and filing for 501(c)(3) status.
-If you believe you or anyone you know can help us achieve our goals as part of the board or as an advisor we’d like to hear from you.
+Initially our goal is to get fiscal sponsorship from an existing 501(c)(3) nonprofit as we establish the organization.
+Once we have a solid foundation and board of directors we’ll file as a separate 501(c)(3).
+If you believe you or anyone you know can help us achieve our goals as part of the board or as an adviser we’d like to hear from you.

 No, at this point we aren’t taking donations.
-If you’d like to donate once we have a board of directors in place or get 501(c)(3) approval (so your donation is tax deductible) please let us know and we’ll send you an email when we begin taking donations.
+If you’d like to donate once we have fiscal sponsorship (so your donation is tax deductible) please let us know and we’ll send you an email when we begin taking donations.

 We’re very careful with our spending, and members who’ve offered to pay for expenses cover the bills we do have.